DNA Fragmentation Treatment Infertility in Delhi

 This DNA test does not provide any information about the genetic makeup of the sperm, which is essential for normal embryo development.
 But the high percentage of DNA fragmentation in sperm cells leads to male infertility, which the usual semen analysis cannot predict.

-Men with low motility defects often have high levels of sperm DNA fragmentation.
+Men with low motility defects often have high levels of sperm DNA fragmentation in Delhi.
 The degree of DNA fragmentation in sperm cells can predict outcomes for IVF-ICSI.

 What is DNA Fragmentation Index?

 It is the main unit of measurement of the DNA Fragmentation Index (DFI).
 A DFI of 30% or more significantly reduces the success rates after IVF.

 The clinical index is a DNA fragmentation index (DFI) of 30%- that means 30% of the sperm have damage and 70% have no detectable damage.
 Couples with >30% damage are more likely to benefited with ICSI than IVF.
 This test should be done with patients with low motility sperms and it helps in the decision to go for IVF or IVF-ICSI.